Skip to main content

 • Pensions and retirement plan payments

-The garnishment order will typically specify the withholding amount or percentage of withholding and where to send payment.
-Read and understand these documents carefully.
-If you deduct garnishments incorrectly or fail to pay them entirely, your business could be liable for the back payments, not the employee.
-In addition to the garnishment order itself, you must abide by Title III of the Consumer Credit Protection Act (CCPA).
-This law restricts how much of an employee’s wages can be garnished per week and prevents you from firing an employee if his or her pay is garnished for any one debt.
+The garnishment order will typically specify the withholding amount or percentage and where to send payment.
+In addition to the garnishment order, you must abide by Title III of the Consumer Credit Protection Act (CCPA).
+The CCPA limits the amount of an individual’s earnings that may be garnished and protects an employee from being fired if pay is garnished for only one debt.

 2